ajay-cz/alison/README.md

 add query string cols=2 to view a 2 column layout.
 By default, the search page is a single column layout

+**Overview**

+This is a sample Web Application created with Python Flask with MongoDB as the Backend.